0xPolygonMiden/miden-vm/docs/src/design/main.md

 ## VM components
 Miden VM consists of several interconnected components, each providing a specific set of functionality.
 These components are:

+* **System**, which is responsible for managing system data, including the current VM cycle (`clk`), the free memory pointer (`fmp`) used for specifying the region of memory available to procedure locals, and the current and parent execution contexts.
 * **Program decoder**, which is responsible for computing a commitment to the executing program and converting the program into a sequence of operations executed by the VM.
 * **Operand stack**, which is a push-down stack which provides operands for all operations executed by the VM.
 * **Range checker**, which is responsible for providing 16-bit range checks needed by other components.